Sylvia Fraser: Career

 Fraser's first novel, Pandora, tells the story of a young girl who is sexually abused by the man who delivers bread to her house.
 It was highly regarded for its prose and launched Fraser's career in Canadian Literature.

 In 1983, while lunching with friends Ms. Fraser suddenly and clearly remembered the abuse she had suffered from her father.
 Afterward, Fraser divested her possessions and moved to California where she spent the next two years writing the book that helped deal with the pain and trauma of the abuse.
 The resulting memoir, My Father's House (1987), recounts the sexual abuse she was subject to from her father throughout her childhood.
 The book had multiple hardcover and paperback printings and was translated into eight languages.
 It won the Canadian Authors Association Literary Award for non-fiction.
 Scholars have asserted that it sets an exemplary model of the process of surviving trauma.

-Her subsequent books, The Book of Strange (1992, since republished as The Quest for the Fourth Monkey) and The Ancestral Suitcase (1996) deal with nonlinear time, reincarnation, and memory.
+Her subsequent books, The Book of Strange (1992, also published by a second publisher that same year under the title The Quest for the Fourth Monkey: a thinker's guide to the psychic and spiritual revolution) and The Ancestral Suitcase (1996) deal with nonlinear time, reincarnation, and memory.

 In addition to her books, Fraser taught creative writing at the Banff Centre for the Arts and wrote profiles for Toronto Life and other magazines.
 Fraser also ghostwrote memoirs, including Unsinkable (2014), for Olympic rower Silken Laumann, and Open Heart, Open Mind (2015) for Olympic cyclist and speed skater Clara Hughes.